The latest labour market statistics show that the number of self-employed people in the UK has...

 It is up to you to enforce copyright yourself.
 Although copyright is automatic, you may want to add the copyright symbol © or the words 'copyright - all rights reserved', together with your name and the year of creation, to the copyright material to help emphasise that copyright exists.
 You should also keep copies of the original work and dated records of when it was disclosed to other people.
 Even so, enforcing your rights if someone adapts your work can be difficult.

-The new rules do not change who owns a copyrighted piece of work.
+The 2014 rule amendments do not change who owns a copyrighted piece of work.
 If you are the owner of a copyright, you will still be able to enforce your right to prohibit or license the use of your work, except in a few limited circumstances.
 Read guidance on the exceptions to copyright rules for creators and copyright owners on the GOV.UK website.